byalextran/southwest-checkin/README.md

 ## Configure Email Notifications

 This is optional, however, highly recommended.
-Especially if a scheduled check in fails, you'll get notified and can manually check in.
+Especially if a scheduled check-in fails, you'll get notified and can manually check in.
 Every second counts!

-On a successful check in, the email will share boarding positions for each passenger.
+Boarding positions are shown for each passenger when a check-in succeeds.

 **Step 1:** Create the file `.autoluv.env` in your user's home directory.